English

 What are the Types of Application Servers?

-Application servers are segregated into three types that include an active application server, web information server, and component server.
+Application servers are categorized into three types: active application server, web information server, and component server.

 Active Application Server